Insights

 - Repeat for 5–10 breaths (about 2 minutes).

-The sign it’s working: your hand on your chest stays almost still, while your hand on your belly moves.
+The sign to look for: your hand on your chest stays almost still, while your hand on your belly moves.
 For deeper instruction, here’s the complete guide to diaphragmatic breathing .

 Technique 2: Coherent 5-5 Breathing — the HRV regulator